bahrus/be-value-added/README.md

 Anyway, the model / precedent that the output element provides seems quite useful, when applied to elements that may do a bit more than simply display the value.
 In particular, elements that format the value, based on Intl.* settings.

 This package contains a base class that helps implement such features in userland using custom enhancements.
-It isn't currently planned to provide any end-user capabilities, but that is subject to change.
+This package isn't currently planned to provide any end-user capabilities, only in assisting other packages in doing so, but that is subject to change.

 Note that this does *not* add or modify the value property onto the enhanced element (top level).
 It just provides a uniform interface for multiple enhancements, all of which need to: